7 Tips to Overcome the Lull of Remote Work & Management

 Awareness of the “curse of knowledge” is key.
 The possibility is in every conversation, email, or message.
 You can get around this by making your messages as simple to understand as possible and inviting any questions.

-Mission-driven companies excel because team members know their time and effort is meaningful.
+Mission-driven companies excel because team members know their time and effort are meaningful.
 Your mission should be clearly stated, and your goals and initiatives should support it.

 Shared visions and goals go a long way in building your team and fostering interaction among its members.
 It can give them an opportunity to learn how others work and understand their main focus.
 As they learn each other’s strengths and styles, they build each other up for maximum efficiency and effectiveness.